CoScine Creative

 This is one of those ideas that I think is best illustrated on the board in front of students and not from a PowerPoint.
 Walk them through the process with lots of arrows and colors.

 Project a periodic table.
-Draw arrows from the element's location on the table to where you are working out the problem.
+Draw arrows from the element's location on the periodic table to where you are working out the problem.
 Draw circles that represent the charges.
 Show them why we need subscripts and how we come up with them through crossing charges.

 Then hand them this worksheet that walks them through crossing charges step by step with lots of arrows.